A new virus called "Crypto Locker" appeared on the web.

 When we talk about "antivirus updated", we are talking about the version of your anti-virus and the version of the virus database (also called : VPS virus database by Avast).
 It's obvious that cracked antivirus should be avoided.

-CAUTION : Don't run Rogue Killer and Malwarebytes Anti-Malware at the same time.
+Warning : don't run Rogue Killer and Malwarebytes Anti-Malware at the same time.
 They are scanning tools that can be installed and used in addition to your anti-virus programs but these two don't like being launched simultaneously.

 The reasons why we recommend that you perform these scans are simple :